Skip to main content

 Value Analysis

-At $12.95, the Sidekick occupies a unique position: it costs almost twice as much as a single Timain straw ($7.12) but includes an activated carbon stage that the Timain's per-unit price obscures (the Timain 2-pack at $14.23 is actually comparable).
-Against LifeStraw Personal at $18-20, the Sidekick saves $5-7 while offering dual-stage filtration that LifeStraw's basic model lacks.
-Against the HydroBlu Clear Flow bottle ($24.95), the Sidekick costs half but gives up the integrated bottle — you supply your own water source.
+At its current price, the Sidekick occupies a unique position: it costs almost twice as much as a single Timain straw but includes an activated carbon stage that the Timain's per-unit price obscures (the Timain 2-pack is actually comparable in total cost).
+Against the LifeStraw Personal, the Sidekick saves a few dollars while offering dual-stage filtration that LifeStraw's basic model lacks.
+Against the HydroBlu Clear Flow bottle, the Sidekick costs roughly half but gives up the integrated bottle — you supply your own water source.

 The Sidekick is best valued as an emergency preparedness tool rather than a primary hiking filter.
 Its low price means you can buy multiples: one for the car, one for the hiking pack, one for the go-bag, and one for the kitchen junk drawer — all for the price of a single premium straw filter.
 The carbon bonus makes it more pleasant to use than bare-membrane straws, which matters when you are relying on it for extended periods.
 For dedicated backcountry use where you need to filter large volumes, invest in a squeeze or gravity system.
 For the "always have one just in case" role, the Sidekick is the best value in the category.